Introducing: The Oral Thermometer

-While taking an oral temperature measurement may seem easy, it isn’t as simple as it looks.
-Simply sticking a thermometer into a person’s mouth may not give accurate results, because different areas in the mouth give off varying levels of heat.
+While taking your temperature with an oral thermometer may seem easy, it isn’t as straightforward as it looks.
+Simply sticking a thermometer into a person’s mouth might not give you accurate results you want, because different areas in the mouth give off varying levels of heat.

-Exploring the idea behind oral temperature measurements, its misconceptions and the proper procedure can help you to accurately determine whether your child or patient has a fever.
+Exploring the idea behind the oral thermometer, its misconceptions and the proper procedure can help you to accurately determine whether your child or patient has a fever.
 Luckily, the right procedure is easy to do and doesn’t take any extra tools or materials apart from your thermometer.

 Described below are the proper steps in taking an oral temperature reading.
-The steps are in bold, and additional information on what can go wrong follows the bold text.
+The steps are in bold, and additional information on what can go wrong follows after.

 - Do not drink or eat 15 minutes prior to taking a temperature reading.
 As mentioned before, food and drinks change oral temperature significantly, thus affecting accuracy.